 - 1. HRSD is committed to competitive procurement practices that are accountable to our ratepayers and the public, ethical, impartial, professional, transparent and fully in accordance with applicable law. - 2.
-The Chief of Procurement is responsible for the purchase, rent, lease, or otherwise acquiring goods, professional and non-professional services, and certain construction services.
-In addition, the Chief of Procurement is responsible for control and disposal of excess, obsolete, and salvageable materials and equipment.
+The Director of Procurement is responsible for the purchase, rent, lease, or otherwise acquiring goods, professional and non-professional services, and certain construction services.
+In addition, the Director of Procurement is responsible for control and disposal of excess, obsolete, and salvageable materials and equipment.

-The Chief of Procurement shall establish procedures consistent with this policy and may designate other HRSD staff to act on his/her behalf.
+The Director of Procurement shall establish procedures consistent with this policy and may designate other HRSD staff to act on his/her behalf.

-3. The Director of Engineering is responsible for procurement of professional and non-professional services related to the study, design, construction, real estate and property acquisition associated with capital improvement projects or facility projects.
+3. The Chief Engineer is responsible for procurement of professional and non-professional services related to the study, design, construction, real estate and property acquisition associated with capital improvement projects or facility projects.

-The Director of Engineering shall establish procedures consistent with this policy and may designate other HRSD staff to act on his/her behalf.
+The Chief Engineer shall establish procedures consistent with this policy and may designate other HRSD staff to act on his/her behalf.

-- 4. Except for small purchases (less than \$10,000) and certain easement acquisitions, no employee has the authority to enter into any purchase agreement or contract except the Chief of Procurement or the Director of Engineering or such other employee as may be designated by the General Manager. - 5.
+- 4. Except for small purchases (less than \$10,000) and certain easement acquisitions, no employee has the authority to enter into any purchase agreement or contract except the Director of Procurement or the Chief Engineer or such other employee as may be designated by the General Manager/Chief Executive Officer. - 5.
 Fair market value shall be the basis of all real estate acquisitions with appropriate compensation for related restoration and/or inconvenience.
 Additional costs, in accordance with applicable state law, shall be included as required in procurement through eminent domain procedures.